holoviz/holoviews/doc/user_guide/index.rst

 These guides provide detail about specific additional features in HoloViews:

+`Configuring HoloViews <Configuring.html>`_
-`Installing and Configuring HoloViews <Installing_and_Configuring.html>`_ Additional information about installation and configuration options.
+ Additional information about configuration options.

 `Customizing Plots <Customizing_Plots.html>`_
  How to customize plots including their titles, axis labels, ranges, ticks and more.